maerics/webapp/README.md

 # webapp

-A Go backend web application skeleton with opinionated logging and basic database setup.
+A Go backend web application skeleton with opinionated logging and PostgreSQL database connectivity.
 Bring your own frontend framework.

 ```